jyothigundemeda/jyothigundemeda/README.md

 - 🚀 Innovative and passionate Software Developer hailing from Guntur District, Andhra Pradesh, India 🇮🇳.
 Welcome aboard my GitHub journey!

-- 🔭 Currently crafting fullstack magic ✨, enhancing my skills in Machine Learning ..
+- 🔭 Currently crafting fullstack magic ✨, enhancing my skills in devops amd  Mern stack ..

-- 🌱 Delving into the realms of Machine Learning, MERN stack, Python, and mastering Data Structures.
+- 🌱 Delving into the realms of Machine devops, MERN stack, Python, and mastering Data Structures.

-- 👯 Open to collaborations on exciting to connect or involve with start up and innovative solutions.
+- 👯 Open to collaborations on exciting to connect or involve with internships , start up and innovative solutions.

 - 💬 Dive into the world of Coding and Machine Learning with me - I'm all ears for your questions and discussions!